Dino Campana: Canti Orfici

-The text is an autobiographical journey from Marradi through Bologna, Genova, Argentina and back to Genoa.
+The text is an autobiographical journey from Marradi through Faenza, Bologna, Genova, Argentina and back to Genoa.
 Paralleling the actual physical journey is a spiritual and mystical voyage undertaken by Campana in search of The Longest Day of Genoa (il più lungo giorno di Genova)- his concept of an eternal moment (l'eterno presente) outside of normal space-time in which everything and everywhere exists simultaneously.
 This concept is not explicitly defined in the text, which is less expository or didactic than incantatory in nature.
 Indeed, it has been left to his critics to extrapolate much of the underlying theory in Campana's work.

 An erratic autodidact, Campana taught himself functional French, German and English- enough to read the Symbolists and Whitman in the original languages.
 The text is subtitled, in German, The Tragedy of the Last German in Italy and is dedicated to Kaiser William II.
 Campana ended his book with a faultily remembered quotation in English from Leaves of Grass: “They were all torn and cover'd with the boy's blood”.

 The original manuscript was found amongst Soffici's belongings in 1971.
 This find demonstrated that not only had Campana rewritten the original text almost perfectly but had also nearly doubled it in size.
 This has led some to suggest that Campana had another copy of the manuscript from which he “reconstructed” the work.